 Formulas in Excel are mathematical expressions that perform computations using the data in your spreadsheet.
 They are an indispensable tool for streamlining routine tasks, digging deeper into data, and uncovering valuable insights.
 Despite their usefulness, it is common for formula errors to arise and compromise the accuracy and dependability of your data.

-Typical Formula Errors in Excel
+Common Errors in Excel formulas and Solutions

 #NAME?
 Error: